mvolkmann/blog/src/ocaml.md

 The `List.map2` function is similar to `List.map`, but it operates on two lists, passing corresponding elements from each to a given function.

+The `List.nth` function takes a list and an index.
+It returns the list element at the index.

 Since tuple elements are separated by commas and list elements are separated by semicolons, a list of tuples can be written as follows: